Frequently Asked Questions

 For our secular online classes, class size matters because it lessens distractions and behavioral problems.
 The fewer the number of participants, the greater the opportunity for a teacher to engage and spend quality time with each student.

-Yes, we’re registered with the MSDE to supervise home instruction; Approved Maryland Umbrella Group, that provides virtual and annual reviews throughout the state of Maryland.
+Yes, we’re registered with the MSDE to supervise home instruction We're an approved Maryland Umbrella Group, that provides virtual and annual reviews throughout the state of Maryland.
+SEE: